-The laboratory of Rokiškis company is certified in accordance with LST EN ISO/IES 17025 international standard.
 The operations of the laboratories of Utena and Ukmergė plants have been assessed under the description of the procedure for issuing laboratory certification authorisations of food management undertakings approved by the State Food and Veterinary Service.

 In 2003, the public institution EKOAGROS certified that Rokiškio sūris, AB complies with the requirements laid down in EU Council Regulation EC No. 834/2007 and is a certified manufacturer of organic products: hard cheese BIO, Cagliata BIO, Mozzarella BIO, cheese Gouda BIO.